StevenMayher/432-2022/projectB/proposal_plans.md

 Out 2 | Mean number of pre-natal visits mothers in each county attended.
 RQ 2 | What is the relationship between median birth weight of babies born in 2019 and the number of prenatal visits the mother attended?
 Samples | 626 for each (how were these selected?)
 Status | **REVISION REQUIRED.** This proposal needs to be revised.
 Your link for County Health Rankings was for the 2021 measures.
 Be sure to get the correct measures for 2019.
 Your first research question had median, but you mean mean, I think.
 The main problem, though, is with model 2.
 I'd love for you to have a count outcome model, but while the number of visits for any particular mom can only be a whole number, and thus is appropriately modeled with a count, that's not true for the mean across all moms in the county, so I don't see what you've described as being a count outcome in model 2.
 You do need something other than a linear or (binary) logistic model in Outcome 2, but you'll have to convince me that county-level means are counts.
-Please resubmit revised outcomes, revised research questions and revised specifications of models for both Model 1 and Model 2 that meet these requirements and address the comments below via email to Dr. Love by **9 PM this Thursday 2022-04-07** using the subject "Revised Project B Plans".
-Thank you.

 [Back to Top](#project-b-plans)